-I’ve been blogging in my head for about 10 years now.
-So, I figured, why not make it official?
+When I started the blog I was about 10 years behind the trend, but figured I’d been blogging in my head for about 10 years and I figured why not make it official?
 So here I am.
 And here’s my story.

 My name is Larisa and I grew up in Pittsboro, a small town near Chapel Hill (aka Blue Heaven), NC, in an idyllic setting with rolling green pastures, schools where everyone knew each other since preschool and next to the town where Aunt Bea lived in her retirement after Andy Griffith.
 (And yes, there really was a Mayberry.
 It just happened to be a restaurant in that town, not a real town itself.)
 After reading Dr. Seuss’ “Oh the Places You’ll Go” I decided it was time to venture out into the wide open air and went to Boston University and attended the College of Communication, where I promptly decided I would never go into PR.
 (This becomes important later.)